eslint/eslint/docs/rules/yoda.md

 }
 ```

-This typically reads, "color is red", which is arguably a more natural way to describe the comparison.
+This typically reads, "if the color equals red", which is arguably a more natural way to describe the comparison.

 Proponents of Yoda conditions highlight that it is impossible to mistakenly use `=` instead of `==` because you cannot assign to a literal value.
 Doing so will cause a syntax error and you will be informed of the mistake early on.
 This practice was therefore very common in early programming where tools were not yet available.